iris-edu/webserviceshell/docs/WebServiceShell-2.4.x.md

 names are determined, then WSS opens each file and acquires the configuration information.

-- For **Tomcat**, these file names are derived from the deployed .war file name.
+For **Tomcat**, these file names are derived from the deployed .war file name.
-  - Tomcat create a context name, then WSS uses the context name to create a filename
+  - Tomcat creates a **context name** from the war file name when the war file is loaded.
-  - Tomcat creates a context name by replacing any hash character, i.e. in the war file name with a slash character ‘/’, the context name also determining the **service** part of the URL.
+    - A context name is created by replacing any hash character with a slash ('/') character
+    - **The context name also determines the *service* part of the URL.**
-  - WSS uses the context name and replaces any slash character ‘/’ in the file name with a dot character ‘.’ then generates a complete file name by appending -service.cfg, -param.cfg, or -log4j.properties.
-For example, a war file with name **fdsnws#event#1.war**, determines:
+  - **WSS uses the context name** and replaces any slash (‘/’) character with a dot (‘.’) character
-  - **fdsnws/event/1** - for a **service** name
-  - **fdsnws.event.1-service.cfg** - for the name of file which contains operational and endpoint parameters
-  - **fdsnws.event.1-param.cfg** - for the name of file which contains client interface parameters for each defined endpoints
-  - **fdsnws.event.1-log4j.properties** - for the name of file which
+    - for example, given a war file name of **fdsnws#event#1.war**
-contains log4j information
+    - the service part is **fdsnws/event/1**
+    - expected cfg files names are **fdsnws.event.1-service.cfg, fdsnws.event.1-param.cfg etc.**

-- For **Glassfish**, the same pattern applies, the context name may be set with an administrative command,
+For **Glassfish**, the same pattern applies, however, the context name must be
+    set with an administrative command,
-  - something like **asadmin deploy --contextroot fdsnws/event/1 /path/to/webserviceshell-2.4.war**
+  - an example deploy command: **asadmin deploy --contextroot fdsnws/event/1 /path/to/webserviceshell-2.4.war**

-**Note**: For the initial deployment of any service, the respective log files (as defined in the log4j.properties file) should be reviewed to see that there are any file protection or location problems, and if all of the parameters are processes successfully.
+**Note**: For the initial deployment of any service, the respective log files (as defined in the log4j.properties file) should be reviewed to see if there are any file or folder protection problems, and if all of the configuration parameters are processed successfully.

 #### Endpoint and Client Interface Parameter Setup

-Endpoints are defined by setting WSS properties in a **service.cfg** file.
-Client interface parameters are added as needed per endpoint by adding properties in a **param.cfg** file.
-For example, to add an endpoint called "query" which will run a script called "getMyData.sh" and allow two interface parameters, "minmagnitude" and "format", to be specified in a request, do the following:
+Endpoints are defined by setting properties in a **service.cfg** file.
+Once an endpoint is defined, respective, access parameters are specified by adding respective properties in a **param.cfg** file.
+For example, to add an endpoint called "query", which will run a script called "getMyData.sh", and allow two access parameters called "minmagnitude" and "format", do the following:

 add these lines to a respective service.cfg file

-**query.endpointClassName=edu.iris.wss.endpoints.CmdProcessor**\
+**query.endpointClassName=edu.iris.wss.endpoints.CmdProcessor**<br />
 **query.handlerProgram="/some/path/getMyData.sh"**

-and add these lines to a param.cfg file
+and add these lines to the respective param.cfg file

-**query.minmagnitude=NUMBER**\
+**query.minmagnitude=NUMBER**<br />
 **query.format=TEXT**

 Note: - endpoint names may include slashes or dots.
 For example,